-GSE Repurchase Activity: Full Year 2012 provides information on all buyback motion in the first six months of 2012.
+GSE Repurchase Activity, a semiannual Inside Mortgage Finance data report, provides information on all buyback motion in the reporting period.
 For each lenderincluding your own companythis data report breaks down by origination year

-- All demands pending or in dispute as of December 31, and
+- Demands pending or in dispute as of the last day of the reporting period, and

-And for each of the 1,395 lenders faced with more than $5,000 in repurchase activity in 2012, youll have at a quick glance the total picture: the volume of repurchases and withdrawn demands during the year as well as the volume of pending or disputed demands at year-end.
+In the current report, Full Year 2013, youll find information on 2,476 lenders.
+For each of these lenders, youll have at a quick glance the total picture: the volume of repurchases and withdrawn demands during the year-long period as well as the volume of pending or disputed demands at December 31.
 For each lender, youll also know the breakdown for each category between demands from Fannie and those from Freddie.

-Use the data in GSE Repurchase Activity: Full Year 2012 to benchmark your repurchase exposure and mitigation rate.
-See how the demands against your business in this time period compare to other lenders who have sold loans to Fannie and Freddie.
+Use the data in GSE Repurchase Activity to benchmark your repurchase exposure and mitigation rate.
+See how the demands against your business compare to other lenders who have sold loans to Fannie and Freddie.
 Find out how theyve fared in turning back the demand and whether your record is above or below par.

 Choose the purchase option that best suits your needs: